 It commemorates and critically revisits the Essex 39 incident where thirty-nine Vietnamese were found dead in the back of a lorry abandoned by a people smuggler in 2019.
 As a core part of the commemoration, this spiritual performance accommodates 39 offerings from different parts of the world, gathered through the exclusive call out for those whose creative practice and research weigh on migrant justice and challenge the idea of borders.

 Not This Future is part of Youngsook Choi’s ongoing exploration of political spirituality which experiments upon intimate aesthetics of community actions and alternative protests.
+Join Youngsook for a series of free conversation events which expand on the themes of this work, starting Thursday 11th March 2021.

 Watch Not This Future in full here between 1st and 31st March